RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/2-Page Components/Gantt Component/filtering-and-sorting/filtering-and-sorting.md

 A Gantt Chart presents visual representation of tasks based on data tables.

-Data tables can have ***Table Views*** based on which the data is filtered and organised.
+Data tables can have ***Table Views*** based on which the data is filtered and organized.
 You can learn more about [Table Views here.](</docs/Rapid/3-User Manual/2-Explorer/2-Page Components/Data Table Component/data-table-component-views/data-table-component-views.md> "Data Table Component - Views")

 The Gantt Chart respects the defined *Table Views* and the visual presentation is based on the selected *Table View* parameters.